mirceanton/talswitcher/README.md

 ## Features

 - **Non-Interactive Mode**: Specify the desired context directly as an argument.
+- **Interactive Mode**: Run the program with no arguments to get an interactive list of available contexts.
 - **Automatic Configuration Update**: Copies the selected context's talosconfig to the appropriate location for Talos.
 - **Duplicate Context Detection**: Ensures there are no duplicate context names across multiple talosconfig files.
+- **Shell Completions**: Provides tab completion for available context names in compatible shells.

 ## Installation